“Tomorrow – A mystical land where 99% of all human productivity, motivation and achievement are stored”

 Delaying tasks that we simply have to do is going to catch up with us at some point.
 Especially if those tasks have deadlines, or carry consequences for not doing them.
 Eventually we’ll feel the effects of our delaying tactics.

-So what can we do about procrastination?
+So what can we do about procrastination and how can we stop procrastinating?

 Well, for me, understanding the truth behind two key factors – motivation and momentum – and using a couple of simple rules – the two minute rule and the ten minute rule – have all helped reduce the burden that procrastination brings to my life.